blaenk/site/content/notes/java.md

 Fields can be `transient`, which means that they should not be persisted when the object is stored.

-Variable-length arguments are specified by threep periods and makes the arguments available as an array.
+Variable-length arguments are specified by three periods and makes the arguments available as an array.

 ``` java
 void printArgs(int ...v) {